North and South Korea to march together at Olympics

 Seoul (CNN)North and South Korean athletes will march together at the Winter Olympics opening ceremony under a unified flag, the South said Wednesday, in a diplomatic breakthrough following days of talks between the two countries.

-They will also field a joint North and South Korean women's ice hockey team for the Pyeongchang Winter Olympics, which begin early next month, South Korea's Unification Ministry said.
+The nations have also agreed to form a joint North and South Korean women's ice hockey team for the Games in Pyeongchang, which begin early next month, South Korea's unification ministry said.

+The unification ministry announced a range of joint activities between the countries for the Games, following talks Wednesday at the demilitarized zone (DMZ).

 North and South Korean skiers will train together at a resort in North Korea before the Olympics start, and performers from the two countries will also hold a joint cultural event there.

 North Korea will also send around 230 supporters to cheer on its athletes.
-A smaller delegation of North Korean athletes and supporters will attend the Paralympics, the unification ministry said.
+A smaller delegation of North Korean athletes and supporters will attend the Paralympics, the ministry said.

-The developments were announced following North-South talks on Wednesday at the demilitarized zone (DMZ) between the two countries.

 The Korean Unification Flag features a blue silhouette of the peninsula and outlying islands.
-It was first used in 1991 at the World Table Tennis Championships and has been used at a number of sporting events since, most recently at the 2006 Winter Games in Turin, Italy.
+The two countries have marched under the flag before, in rare shows of unity, first at the 1991 World Table Tennis Championships, and at a number of sporting events since.
+It was most recently used at the 2006 Winter Games in Turin, Italy.

+The International Olympics Committee (IOC) would need to approve the countries' agreements, and those that affect competition, such as the joint hockey team, could be more complicated than the ceremonial proposals.

+The committee said Wednesday it had received a number of "interesting proposals" that it would discuss with delegates from both countries in Switzerland on Saturday.

 Diplomatic thaw